The Best STD Dating Sites

 Signing up

-To sign up for an account, provide personal info like your name, email address, and birthdate.
+To sign up for an account, you’ll provide personal info like your name, email address, and birthdate.
 The site will prompt you to create a username and password.
 It will also ask you to provide your:

 • Gender